truemail-rb/truemail/README.md

      #<struct Truemail::Auditor::Result
        current_host_ip="127.0.0.1",
        warnings={
-         :dns=>"a record of verifier domain not refers to current host ip address", :ptr=>"ptr record does not reference to current verifier domain" },
+         :dns=>"A-record of verifier domain not refers to current host ip address", :ptr=>"PTR-record does not reference to current verifier domain" },
        configuration=
         #<Truemail::Configuration:0x00005615e86327a8